Triple M Southwest

 Triple M Southwest is an adult contemporary-formatted commercial radio station, owned and operated by Southern Cross Austereo.
 Based in Bunbury, Western Australia, it covers the south west of the state via a number of high-powered AM stations.
-It was previously known as RadioWest before a network wide rebranding to Triple M in late 2016.
+Previously part of the RadioWest network it was rebranded as Triple M in 2016.

 Presenters

 Current

-Local programming is produced and broadcast from Triple M's studios in Bunbury from 5:30am-4pm on weekdays.
+Local programming was produced and broadcast from Triple M's studios in Bunbury from 5:30am-7pm on weekdays, but as of 2025 - while repairs are being made to the radio studios after a fire - the Triple M breakfast show is being broadcast from studios in Busselton & Perth.

-The station's local presenters include Allan Aldworth, Cliff Reeve, Dan Leach and Suze McGill.